Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Conclusion

 \section{Conclusion}

 In this paper, we rigorously analyzed the infinite-width limit distribution of outputs from a single attention layer using the Tensor Programs framework.
 Specifically, we theoretically showed and empirically confirmed that the attention outputs converge to a non-Gaussian distribution under realistic conditions with finite heads and standard $1/\sqrt{n}$-scaling.
-Our results lay a theoretical foundation for handling attention mechanisms in practical settings and open the door for future extension to deep Transformer architectures.
-As a limitation of this study, extending these results to multi-layer structures remains challenging; particularly, a dynamic analysis on an attention layer, akin to analysis within the Tensor Programs framework, poses additional difficulties.